furkleindustries/accelerator-core/README.md

     },
   ],

-  /* ComponentClass<IPassageProps, any> | SFCFactory<IPassageProps>:
-   * the content that should be displayed, or, in the case of noRender
+  /* ComponentClass | ReactElement: the content that should be displayed, or,
-   * passages, a component that can be imported.
-Should be formatted in JSX
+   * in the case of noRender passages, a component that can be imported.
-   * style. */
+   * Should be formatted in JSX style. */
   contents: Component,
 };